Principal reviewers are permanent members of The Horn Book review staff.

 Guest reviewers write occasional book reviews for the Magazine.

-Tanya D. Auger is a former middle school teacher with a master’s degree in learning and teaching from the Harvard Graduate School of Education.
+Tanya D. Auger is a former middle school teacher and historic house museum teacher.
+She is the author of Next Stop: Reading in Different Genres, a chapter-book and workbook series for second through fifth graders.
+She holds a master’s degree in learning and teaching from the Harvard Graduate School of Education.

-Deirdre F. Baker reviews children’s books for the Toronto Star and teaches children’s literature at the University of Toronto.
+Deirdre F. Baker teaches children’s literature at the University of Toronto and is the children’s book reviewer for the Toronto Star.

-Sam Bloom is a children’s librarian at the Blue Ash branch of the Public Library of Cincinnati and Hamilton County.
+Sam Bloom is a former elementary and middle school teacher.
+He is currently senior children’s librarian at the Blue Ash branch of the Public Library of Cincinnati and Hamilton County in Ohio.

 Anita L. Burkam is a former associate editor of The Horn Book Magazine.

-Mary Burkey is a middle school teacher-librarian who has served as the chair of ALA’s Odyssey Award for Excellence in Audiobook Production, blogs about audiobooks at audiobooker.booklistonline.com, and is the author of Audiobooks for Youth: A Century of Sound Literature.
+Mary Burkey is a middle school teacher-librarian who has served as the chair of ALA’s Odyssey Award for Excellence in Audiobook Production, blogs about audiobooks at audiobooker.booklistonline.com, and is the author of Audiobooks for Youth: A Practical Guide to Sound Literature.

 Kathleen T. Horning is the director of the Cooperative Children’s Book Center, a library of the School of Education, University of Wisconsin-Madison.
 She is the author of From Cover to Cover: Evaluating and Reviewing Children’s Books.

-Nina Lindsay is supervising librarian for children’s services at the Oakland Library in Oakland, California.
+Nina Lindsay is supervising librarian for children’s services at the Oakland Public Library in California.

-Rachel L. Smith, former marketing and circulation manager for The Horn Book, Inc., is editor for an educational publisher.
-She is pursuing a master’s degree in library and information science at Simmons College.
+Rachel L. Smith, former marketing and circulation manager for The Horn Book, Inc., is associate content developer for an educational publisher.
+She has a master’s degree in library and information science from Simmons College.